 Remember that SOM is calculated mainly based on your estimated market penetration potential.
 Therefore, during the early stages of your startup journey, you will likely have no precise value for that category.

-That said, it is imperative to start thinking about how much market share you believe your startup idea can eventually achieve.
+That said, it is imperative to start thinking about how much market share you believe your tech startup idea can eventually achieve.

 Now that you have conducted stakeholder analysis and competitor benchmarking, it is time to move forward: